 Langer, who would later come to be known as one of the most charismatic drivers of the cricket ball and an equally efficient cutter, used the two shots to perfection against the Pakistani quicks.
 Length balls were caressed to the cover boundary, while shorter deliveries were dispatched to the fence via elegant square cuts and late cuts.
 Some of the cover drives were timed to such perfection against Akhtar, who was constantly clocking upwards of 140, that it made him seem like a pedestrian gully-cricket medium-pacer.
 Langer was equally impressive against Saqlain as he exploited the area square of the wicket with his sweeps.

 Gilchrist, meanwhile, knew that he had to stick it out with Langer until the end if Australia wanted to garner any hopes of winning the match.
 But Gilly, who had scored an 88-ball 81 on debut, wasn’t going to deviate from his natural game now.
 He brought up his fifty with a prance down the wicket against Waqar, driving him for three.
-The half-century came off just 72 balls (3×4, 1×6) and it was his second in three innings.
+The half-century came off just 72 balls (3 fours, 1 six) and it was his second in three innings.
 After that, he began to sweep Saqlain like a veteran, before practicing his later-trademark back-footed heave over the deep mid-wicket fence.
 Soon, his natural aggressive game paid dividends as he forced Akram to have the field spread out, and Gilchrist still managed to find the gaps.

 At one point, Gilchrist smacked Akram’s short and widish delivery to the deep point fence.
 The look on Akram’s face as he watched it crash into the hoarding was one of utter exasperation at himself and, to some extent, desperation.
 Gilchrist then brought about his first Test century with a beautiful straight drive off Waqar down to the long-off boundary.
 It had taken him just 110 balls and less than three hours, including eight fours and a six.

-The duo scored at a good pace and went into lunch at 277 for five.
+The duo scored at a good pace and went into lunch at 277 for 5.
 The Pakistanis, who had almost taken the win for granted at the end of Day Four, were clearly showing nerves and getting frustrated now.

 After lunch, Langer reached his fourth Test hundred with a shot that the Pakistanis had gotten used to in that innings – a deft sweep of Saqlain’s ball pitching outside off and angling away from the left-hander.
 The so-so batsman had proved that there was something in him; and just as if he still hadn’t proved a point, every hit to the fence as the Aussies inched closer to their target was followed by fist pumps towards the dressing rooms.